ludocode/onramp/core/cci/2-full/README.md

 The compiler itself also has some optimizations in its implementation.
 For example it uses [string interning](https://en.wikipedia.org/wiki/String_interning) to make token comparisons fast.
 We also intern some base types.
 In combination with a faster libc, the final compiler is much faster than previous stages, especially after recompiling itself with optimizations.

-The compiler implements a command-line interface similar to GCC and friends, but most GNU extensions cause warnings by default.
+The compiler implements a command-line interface similar to GCC and friends, but extension usage causes errors by default.
 Pass `-fgnu-extensions` or a `-std=gnu*` mode to make it behave more like GCC.
 (When passed to the driver, these also define `__GNUC__`.)
 See the [Usage Guide](../../../docs/usage-guide.md) for details.